 Don’t Eat Alone – http://www.donteatalone.co

 The more travelling I do, the more I find that people discovery is an issue.
 Currently an MVP, Don’t Eat Alone is trying to fix the problem of eating alone in a city near you.
+Not sure where this project is going right now.

 No Need To Think – http://www.noneedtothink.com